tysonmcleod/pokemon-trainer/README.md

-# PokemonTrainer
+# Pokemon Trainer

+This project was used to test the Angular Framework.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2.

+## Most recent deployment

+This project was uploaded to [Heroku](https://pokemon-trainer-deluxe.herokuapp.com/).

 ## Development server